-If you have recently married, changed your name, moved house, changed jobs or career, furthered your education or started a new endeavour, we would love to hear from you.
+Collegians who have recently married, changed surnames, moved house, changed jobs or career, completed further education or started a new endeavour, we would love to hear from you.
 By updating your details, we are able to keep you informed of upcoming Alumni events and initiatives through our biannual magazine Strive and quarterly newsletter The Collegian Connection.

 MLC Collegians' Association

-The Association Committee ensures that the 9,000 members of our Alumni community maintain a connection with their School.
+The Association Committee ensures that the 10,000 members of our Alumni community maintain a connection with their School, and with one another.

-The Association supports MLC and our Alumni through hosting reunions and social and networking events, providing mentoring opportunities and providing bursaries and prizes for current students.
+The Committee supports MLC and our Alumni by hosting social and networking events, providing mentoring opportunities and connections, and offering the Bownes Memorial Bursary and the Collegian Prize for current students.